Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Results and discussion

-Interestingly, for those promising semiconductor spintronics materials (Ti, V, Mn, and Ni-doped \ch{VI_3}), extra 3d electrons from the dopants enhanced the magnetic moment except for that of Ni-doped \ch{VI_3} which stayed the same as the \ch{VI_3} magnetic moment at 4$\mu_B$.
-The enhanced magnetic moments were calculated to 8$\mu_B$, 9$\mu_B$, and 11$\mu_B$ (see Table III) for Ti-, V-, and Mn-doped \ch{VI_3} materials.
+The calculated total magnetic moments are 8 $\mu_B$, 9 $\mu_B$, 11 $\mu_B$, and 4 $\mu_B$ for Ti-, V-, Mn-, and Ni-doped \ch{VI_3} materials, respectively (see Table III).
+The integer values of the calculated total magnetic moments also prove full spin polarization characteristics \cite{wu2017half}.
+The extra 3d electrons from the dopants enhanced the magnetic moment except for that of Ni-doped \ch{VI_3} which stayed the same as the \ch{VI_3} magnetic moment at 4 $\mu_B$.
 The Ni configuration with eight 3d electrons may contribute to this exception.
-A previous study has indicated that an equal distribution of Ni 3d electrons to both spin channels results in no magnetic improvement\cite{wu2017half}.
-Ni 3d PDOS, as shown in Figure \ref{fig:figure6} (d), also reveals a similar contribution between the spin up and spin down channels for the occupied states while the spin down channels are almost empty for the occupied states of Ti-, V-, and Mn-doped \ch{VI_3} materials.
+A previous study has indicated that an equal distribution of Ni 3d electrons in both spin channels results in no magnetic improvement\cite{wu2017half}.
+Ni 3d PDOS, as shown in Figure \ref{fig:figure7} (d), also reveals a similar contribution to both spin channels for the occupied states.
+On the contrary, the spin down channels are almost empty for the occupied states of Ti-, V-, and Mn-doped \ch{VI_3} materials, resulting in their enhanced magnetic moments.

-Overall, the band structure and DOS calculations clearly identify that Ti-, V-, Mn-, and Ni-doped \ch{VI_3} materials are effective nanospintronic materials for semiconductor application with HMS, HSC or BMS properties.
+Overall, the band structure and DOS calculations clearly identify that Ti-, V-, Mn-, and Ni-doped \ch{VI_3} materials are effective nanospintronic materials for semiconductor applications with HMS, HSC or BMS properties.